tnmendes/watt/README.md

 - Historical daily and monthly energy usage charts and Runtime (hours that the device was on).
 - Turn on/off the device
 - Show cumulative energy usage form all devices.
-- Support for Siri and the Shortcuts
+- Support for Siri and the Shortcuts.
+- One app supporting the both product lines Kasa and Tapo.

 <br/><br/>